xrdocs/cloud-scale-networking/_tutorials/Understanding-ncs5500-jericho-plus-systems.md

 We will describe it in more details in the next sections but this system uses the largest version of Jericho+ ASICs.
 It doesn't use external TCAM but has a large LPM (1M to 1.3M prefixes instead of the 256K-350K we use on other systems in chassis or in the NCS55A1-36H-S).

-Moving on the second category, the 2-RU Modular Fixed-systems:
+Moving on the second category, the **2-RU Modular Fixed Systems**:

 Modular and Fixed...
 Hmmm...

-Indeed these routers are not chassis in the sense they don't have slot to host line cards, but still they offer a lot of flexbility.
+Indeed these routers are not chassis in the sense they don't have slots to host line cards, but still they offer a lot of flexbility.
 They offer both fixed ports (40x SFP+) and two bays to host MPAs:
 - 12x 10G, with 10G LAN, WAN, OTN, 10G DWDM
 - 2x CFP2_DCO (OTN, 100G/200G DWDM)
 - 1x CFP2_DCO (OTN, 100G/200G DWDM) + 2x QSFP28 (4x10G / 40G / 100G)